neumann-probe/ratemyprof-api/README.md

 # Rate My Professor API

-Python API for scraping and searching Rate My Professor data from all professors of a single university.
+Bare bones Python API for scraping and searching Rate My Professor data from all professors of a single university.
 This API can be used to search for professors, get their ratings, and export the data to CSV files.

 ## Getting Started